oliviamungai/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 8 Bye bye Betty
-Delete the directory my_first_directory that is in the /tmp directory task 9 Bye bye My first directory
-Write a script that changes the working directory to the previous one task 10 10-back
+Delete the directory my_first_directory that is in the /tmp directory task 9 Bye bye My first directory script that changes the working directory to the previous one task 10 10-back